gosling-lang/gosling.js/CONTRIBUTING.md

 # Contributing
 **We welcome and greatly appreciate your contribution to this project!**

-While contribution guidelines are loosely defined, we recommend to read the following contents to make your the contribution process more efficient.
+While contribution guidelines are loosely defined, we recommend to read the following contents to make your contribution process more efficient.

 ## Getting Started